Two-dimensional pattern matching: An automaton-based solution

 We now use the Knuth-Morris-Pratt Algorithm to search the rows of C for a pattern identical to P, i.e., 010.
-When we find one, we have idnetified an occurrence of P in T. Note that it is not necessary to keep all of C, or all of T, in memory; T can be read row by row, and from C one only needs to keep one row in memory---along with a row of states of the Aho-Corasick and the KMP automata.
+When we find one, we have identified an occurrence of P in T. Note that it is not necessary to keep all of C, or all of T, in memory; T can be read row by row, and from C one only needs to keep one row in memory---along with a row of states of the Aho-Corasick and the KMP automata.

 The running time of this algorithm is $O(n^2)$ if one ignores the dependence on the size of the alphabet, which exists in the Aho-Corasick algorithm.
 Taking this into account, the complexity is $O(n^2\log k)$ where k is the size of the alphabet.

 More efficient solutions

 The dependence on the size of the alphabet was removed by an $O(n^2)$ algorithm of Galil and Park.